paduh/iOSCleanArchitectureWeatherApp/README.md

 It should be covered by Unit Tests

 ###  Model - plain Swift classes / structs
-Models objects used by your application such as Post, Comment etc
+Models objects used by your application

 ## CI/CD -
  - Github Actions